How Did You Make Your College Decision?

 While we celebrate all those who are heading to college in the fall, we also recognize that college isn't the right choice for everyone.
 Whether you're pursuing a training or certificate program, transitioning right into the workforce after high school, or considering a career in the military, the decisions you've made are exciting as you shape your pathway to post-secondary success.

 As part of Reach Higher's national initiative to celebrate College Signing Day, we asked members of our MEFA team how they made their own college decisions.
 You'll find diverse and interesting stories below, including the unique journeys traveled and the all-important college affordability considerations.
-We'd love to hear how you and members of your family made college decisions.
-Share them with us on social media using hashtag #CollegeSigningDay.

 How did you make your college decision?